 I bought a used car whose undercarriage was greatly rusted.
-I took a look and concluded the dealership had placed new pads and new tires on worn-out rotors, which just makes replacing the rotors more urgent.
+I took a look and concluded that the dealership had placed new pads and new tires on worn-out rotors, which just makes replacing the rotors more urgent.
 We decided this was a good opportunity to replace parts and get our vehicle up to top driving condition.

 If pieces are scraping off or if the brakes are bad, it's time to get the brakes replaced.

 This isn't a lot of work if you have the right tools.
 If this is your first time, it may take an hour to complete the first wheel, but expect it to take about 20 minutes on the rest.

 - Breaker bar (this is the single most important tool for the front brakes)